ksylvain77/vader-flix-webapp/README.md

 2. Configure your environment:
    - Edit the `docker-compose.yml` file to set your desired configuration
    - Update the `HOMEPAGE_ALLOWED_HOSTS` to match your network setup
+   - Ensure port 5055 is forwarded for Overseer access

 3. Start the services:
    ```bash